mdancho84/datasciencecoursera/GettingCleaningData/CODEBOOK.md

-# Script Logic
+# Variables and Script Logic
 -----
 The script `run_analysis.R` performs the 5 steps described in the course project's definition.
 The logic is as follows:

 * First, labels are read and formatted for the activity (variable trying to predict).
 These are used later with the Y outcome field, which maps the activity number with the label.
 * Second, features are extracted and formatted.
 A subset of only the labels containing "mean()"" and "std()" were computed.
 These relate to the columns of interest in the `x_train` and `x_test` data sets.
 * Third and forth, the training data and test data was read, formatted and combined.
 The subset of features including only the mean() and std() was used to subset `x_train` and `x_test`.
-* Fifth, the training and test datasets were merged.
+* Fifth, the training and test datasets were merged into the data frame `all_data`.
-* Last, a tidy dataset was computed, which includes the average of each feature summarized by activity and subject.
+* Last, `tidy_data` was computed, which includes the average of each feature summarized by activity and subject.
 The tidy data is exported to the file `average_by_activity_subject.txt`.

 # Code Used
 -----